 Mary Poppins is an appealing film.
 It has nothing that could be described as a plot, only a series of dance and effects sequences that have been strung together.
 This doesn’t particularly matter, as it is conducted with a dizzily deadpan absurdism that hardly ever wears out its welcome.
 There are some extraordinary effects sequences – tea parties conducted up at ceiling level with flying participants; and the perhaps overlong sequence inside the chalk painting, with people dancing through animated landscapes, graceful races bobbing up and down on merry-go-round horses and a well-choreographed dance with a group of animated penguins.

-A sequel is due from Disney with the upcoming Mary Poppins Returns (2018) starring Emily Blunt.
-Goodbye, Mary Poppins (1983) was a further version of the stories made in the Soviet Union.
+Disney made a sequel with Mary Poppins Returns (2018) wherein Emily Blunt steps into Julie Andrews’ shoes.
+Mary Poppins, Goodbye (1983) was a further version of the stories made in the Soviet Union.
 Also of related interest is the Australian documentary The Shadow of Mary Poppins (2002), which is a biography of P.L.
 Travers, the creator of the original Mary Poppins stories.
 This spends some time covering the filming of Mary Poppins and of the relationship between P.L.
 Travers and Walt Disney.
 The often prickly and difficult relationship between Disney and Travers and the making of the film was also dramatised in Saving Mr. Banks (2013).

 British director Robert Stevenson made a number of other films for Disney that include Disney include Darby O’Gill and the Little People (1959), The Absent-Minded Professor (1961), In Search of the Castaways (1962), The Misadventures of Merlin Jones (1963), Son of Flubber (1963), The Monkey’s Uncle (1965), The Gnome-Mobile (1967), Blackbeard’s Ghost (1968), The Love Bug (1969), Bedknobs and Broomsticks (1971), Herbie Rides Again (1974), The Island at the Top of the World (1974) and The Shaggy D.A.
 (1976).
 Before moving to Hollywood, Stevenson also made the Boris Karloff mad scientist film The Man Who Changed His Mind (1936) and the sf film Non Stop New York (1937).